mshuqair/Q-learning-Tic-Tac-Toe/README.md

 `python Tic_Tac_Toe_Human_vs_QPlayer.py`

 at the command line.
 (You'll need to have Python installed with the Numpy package).
-This will bring up a simple GUI in which clicking on any of the buttons causes the mark "X" to appear, and the computer immediately responds with a countermove (Image 2).
+This will bring up a simple GUI in which clicking on any of the buttons causes the mark "X" to appear, and the computer immediately responds with a countermove (Figure 1).

 ![](images/image_3.png)
 **Figure 1.** A Tic Tac Toe game that resulted in a tie (cat's game).